Betiiy/alx-system_engineering-devops/README.md

-shell redirection task 1
+shell redirection task 2
-shell redirection print a confudsed smilly face
+Display the content of the /etc/passwd file.